Choosing your A Levels - what you need to consider

 - Some schools and colleges offer both A Levels and BTEC qualifications.
 You may like to consider a combination of qualifications as this might suit your learning and assessment style.

 - Some A Level subjects are regarded by virtually all universities as being acceptable.
 These are sometimes known as ‘facilitating‘ subjects such as Maths, English, Physics, Biology, Chemistry, History, Geography or a foreign language.
 Some universities are stricter than others on this issue - the Informed Choices site is a good source of information to help you choose.

 - Don’t be afraid to email the universities during Y11 to ask for their advice about the subjects required for a course you are interested in – either email the Admissions Tutor or the Course Tutor (you'll find their email details on the university's website).

 - If you are unsure of your career choice or degree choice, then think carefully about your combination of subjects.
 It is hard to pick up 3 or 4 new subjects that you have never studied before.

 Watch the video: How to choose your A-levels the right way

 How to choose your A-levels the right way

 A few dos and don’ts when choosing A Levels

 - Do research each A Level thoroughly – talk to your teachers to find out what is involved in the course.
 Talk to students who are already taking that subject.
 Find out how the course will be assessed and whether this will suit you and your strengths.
 Ask for some honest feedback from your teachers as to how they think you would do at A Level.

-- Don’t take all new subjects – it’s often too much for anyone to cope with having 3 or 4 new areas of study.
+- Don’t take all new subjects – it could be too much to cope with having 3 or even 2 new areas of study.